Codec Guide, your source for quality codecs.

 A:

-Updating your graphics driver will in most cases solve the problem.
-Otherwise, you should disable the internal DXVA decoder in MPC options.
+Updating your graphics driver may solve the problem.
+Otherwise, you should disable DXVA hardware acceleration in the video decoder settings.

 A: